Bayesian Geostatistical Modeling for Discrete-Valued Processes: Discrete copula NNMPs

-Regarding the existing literature, statistical inference for copula models using the continuous extension approach is typically conducted by maximizing the expected likelihood with respect to the auxiliary variables.
-In the next section, we introduce posterior inference algorithms in a fully Bayesian scheme.
+Regarding the existing literature, statistical inference for spatial copula models based on the CE approach is typically conducted by maximizing the expected likelihood with respect to the auxiliary variables \citep{madsen2009maximum, hughes2015copcar}.
+We develop inferential methods under the Bayesian framework.
 Posterior simulation based on \eqref{eq:ce-nnmp} takes advantage of copula properties for continuous random variables, thus providing efficient computation for both model estimation and prediction.